By the end of this section, you will be able to:

 The autonomic nervous system controls our internal organs and glands and is generally considered to be outside the realm of voluntary control.
 It can be further subdivided into the sympathetic and parasympathetic divisions (Figure 3.14).
 The sympathetic nervous system is involved in preparing the body for stress-related activities; the parasympathetic nervous system is associated with returning the body to routine, day-to-day operations.
 The two systems have complementary functions, operating in tandem to maintain the body’s homeostasis.
 Homeostasis is a state of equilibrium, or balance, in which biological conditions (such as body temperature) are maintained at optimal levels.

 The sympathetic nervous system is activated when we are faced with stressful or high-arousal situations.
 The activity of this system was adaptive for our ancestors, increasing their chances of survival.
 Imagine, for example, that one of our early ancestors, out hunting small game, suddenly disturbs a large bear with her cubs.
-At that moment, his body undergoes a series of changes—a direct function of sympathetic activation—preparing him to face the threat.
-His pupils dilate, his heart rate and blood pressure increase, his bladder relaxes, his liver releases glucose, and adrenaline surges into his bloodstream.
+At that moment, the hunter's body undergoes a series of changes—a direct function of sympathetic activation—preparing them to face the threat.
+The pupils dilate, the heart rate and blood pressure increase, the bladder relaxes, and the liver releases glucose; adrenaline surges into the bloodstream.
 This constellation of physiological changes, known as the fight or flight response, allows the body access to energy reserves and heightened sensory capacity so that it might fight off a threat or run away to safety.

 While it is clear that such a response would be critical for survival for our ancestors, who lived in a world full of real physical threats, many of the high-arousal situations we face in the modern world are more psychological in nature.
 For example, think about how you feel when you have to stand up and give a presentation in front of a roomful of people, or right before taking a big test.
 You are in no real physical danger in those situations, and yet you have evolved to respond to a perceived threat with the fight or flight response.
 This kind of response is not nearly as adaptive in the modern world; in fact, we suffer negative health consequences when faced constantly with psychological threats that we can neither fight nor flee.
 Recent research suggests that an increase in susceptibility to heart disease (Chandola, Brunner, & Marmot, 2006) and impaired function of the immune system (Glaser & Kiecolt-Glaser, 2005) are among the many negative consequences of persistent and repeated exposure to stressful situations.
 Some of this tendency for stress reactivity can be wired by early experiences of trauma.

 Once the threat has been resolved, the parasympathetic nervous system takes over and returns bodily functions to a relaxed state.
-Our hunter’s heart rate and blood pressure return to normal, his pupils constrict, he regains control of his bladder, and the liver begins to store glucose in the form of glycogen for future use.
+Our hunter’s heart rate and blood pressure return to normal, the pupils constrict, bladder control is restored, and the liver begins to store glucose in the form of glycogen for future use.
 These restorative processes are associated with activation of the parasympathetic nervous system.